MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

     > The application registration can also be done from the MobileFirst Operations Console:
     > 1. Open your browser of choice and load the MobileFirst Operations Console using the address  `http://localhost:9080/mfpconsole/`.
 You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
-    > 2. Click on the "Create new" button next to "Applications" to create a new application.
+    > 2. Click on the "New" button next to "Applications" to create a new application.
 Follow the on-screen instructions.
     > 3. After successfully registering your application you can optionally download a "skeleton" Cordova project pre-bundled with the MobileFirst Cordova SDK.

 <br>